Pylons/pyramid/docs/narr/urldispatch.rst

 For most usage, you needn't understand more than this; how it works is an implementation detail.
-In the interest of completeness, however, we'll explain how it *does* work in the this section.
+In the interest of completeness, however, we'll explain how it *does* work in this section.
 You can skip it if you're uninterested.

 When a view is associated with a route configuration, :app:`Pyramid` ensures